kahkengwong/PDAC_paper/README.md

 ## Dataset Folder
 This folder contains:
-1. **Expression Matrix**: PDAC and asymptomatic control cases expression matrix for DEGs analysis using edgeR scripts in the 'PDAC_DEGs_edgeR.r' file.
+1. **Expression Matrix**: PDAC and asymptomatic control cases expression matrix for DEGs analysis using edgeR scripts in the `PDAC_DEGs_edgeR.r` file.
 2. **ML Datasets**: The training, test, and calibrate sets for ML.

 ## ML Scripts